Polyuria: A Merck Manual of Patient Symptoms podcast

 History can often distinguish polyuria from frequency, but rarely a 24-h urine collection may be needed.

-Clinical evaluation may suggest a cause (see Table 3: Symptoms of Genitourinary Disorders: Some Causes of Polyuria), but testing is usually necessary.
-Diabetes insipidus is suggested by a history of cancer or chronic granulomatous disease (due to hypercalcemia), use of certain drugs (lithium, cidofovir, foscarnet, ifosfamide), and less common conditions (eg, sickle cell disease, renal amyloidosis, sarcoidosis, Sjögren's syndrome) that have manifestations that are often more prominent than and precede the polyuria.
+Clinical evaluation may suggest a cause (see Some Causes of Polyuria), but testing is usually necessary.
+Diabetes insipidus is suggested by a history of cancer or chronic granulomatous disease (due to hypercalcemia), use of certain drugs (lithium, cidofovir, foscarnet, ifosfamide), and less common conditions (eg, sickle cell disease, renal amyloidosis, sarcoidosis, Sjögren syndrome) that have manifestations that are often more prominent than and precede the polyuria.

 Once excess urine output has been verified by history or measurements, serum or fingerstick glucose determination should be done to rule out uncontrolled diabetes.